Frequently Asked Questions

 A. All eligible applications submitted by the published deadlines deadline will be considered for the random lottery selection.

-A. The random lottery selection will be conducted during the week of March 11-15, 2019 using software provided by an independent software developer.
+A. The random lottery selection will be conducted during March 2020 using software provided by an independent software developer.

 A. The lottery is programmed according to the Choice policies and procedures, including preferences.
 Any preference is considered only for first choice applications.
 See below for the lottery steps and options: